xxyzzzq/quex/quex/engine/analyzer/examine/00-README.txt

 DEFINITION: Accumulated Action 'Accu(i, k)'

-   An Accumulated Action 'Accu(i)' describes how the setting of SOV in the state 'i' can be determined based on some initial setting of SOV in another state and the sequence of actions which influences the SOV in state.
+   An Accumulated Action 'Accu(i)' describes the setting of the SOV after state 'i' has been entered.
+That is, it maps

-   An 'Accu(i)' also maintains information about which of its elementary operations require what action in previous states.

-If upon entry into state 'i' operations according to Accu(i) are performed, than any history of transactions before is unimportant.

-Accumulated actions are associated with *absolutely necessary* actions and *potentially necessary* actions.
-An absolutely necessary action in the example of figure 2 would be that the value of 'x' is stored 'x(a) upon entry in state 'a'.
-Only then, the subsequent operations reduce to 'x = x(a) + constant'.
-Potentially necessary actions, are the increments 'x = x + 1' in each state.
-They become necessary, if no other simplification is possible.

-DEFINITION: Absolutely necessary action -- AA(i)

-    An absolutely necessary action AA(i) of an accumulated action in state i is the set of actions in a state machine which are absolutely required for Accu(i) to work.

-DEFINITION: Potentially necessary action -- PA(i, x)

-    A potentially necessary action is an action which becomes necessary if a simplification 'x' in an accumulated action 'Accu(i)' can no longer be used.

-A special accumulated action is the 'void' action, where nothing can be pre-determined.
-For this action, there is solely a set of absolutely necessary actions.
-No Accu(i) can exist where PA(i, x) is not known for all of its elements.
-If PA(i, x), the action to be avoided, was unknown, then there would be no point in an Accu(i).
+                     (S, R, C) ---> SOV(i)

+   where 'S' is the current state including his variables.
+R is a setting of registers that store temporary data, and C is a set of constants.

+The operations in Accu(i) in state 'i' replace any operation on SOV that happend on the path to state 'i'.
+An example of a register storage can be observed in figure 2, where 'x(a)' stored the value of 'x' in state 'a'.
+There, the constant '4' in the computation of 'x(e)' is an example for an element of 'R'.
+If 'x' ware calculated by something like

+                        x(i) = (ip - p(a))

+where 'ip' is the input pointer, then 'ip' is an example of a state variable that entered the description of Accu(i).
 Accumulated actions can be developed along linear states, because for each linear state there is only one predecessor SOV.
-The accumulated action provides represents the effect of actions of previous states, thus not requiring the actions in the states along the ransitions.

 Let the development of accumulated actions along linear states be called the 'walk along linear states'.
-It can only start at states 'i' where Accu(i), AA(i), and PA(i) are determined.
-Let the term spring denote a state that can act as the begin for a walk along a sequence of linear states.
+It can only start at specific states, called 'spring'.

 DEFINITION: Spring

     A spring is a state where a walk along a sequence of linear states can begin.
-For a state to act as a spring Accu(i), AA(i), and PA(i,x) must be completely determined.
+For a state to act as a spring Accu(i) must be completely determined.

-Whatever preceded the entry into a spring state, it is reflected in Accu(i), AA(i), and PA(i,x).
+Whatever preceded the entry into a spring state, it is reflected in Accu(i).
 Thus, it can be treated without knowing the exact history of state transitions.
 The same is true for all linear states that branch from it--until a so called mouth state is reached.
 Mouth states are the counterpart to linear states.

 DEFINITION: Mouth State